 The pandemic is ending, but virtual connections have only just begun

-This is the first part of a multi-part series on community building.
-The lessons shared in this series are from my direct experience building the Propel community and creating meaningful relationships, as well as friendships, over the last year.
+The lessons shared in this piece are from my direct experience building the Propel community and creating meaningful relationships, as well as friendships, over the last year.
 The pieces are also informed by thought leaders, including Daniel Coyle and his work on team dynamics and Priya Parker and her work on gathering.

 What do you call the energy you feel from meeting someone new at an event, having a discussion with a close group of friends, or bonding with someone while washing your dishes in the workplace kitchen?